mbrukman/sense-engine/README.md

 ## Writing a New Engine

-Sense uses [NodeJS](http://nodejs.org/) [NPM](https://npmjs.org/) modules as a standard interface and isolated installation mechanism for engines.
-If you're familiar with NodeJS, writing an engine for Sense should be simple.
+Sense uses [Node.js](http://nodejs.org/) [NPM](https://npmjs.org/) modules as a standard interface and isolated installation mechanism for engines.
+If you're familiar with Node.js, writing an engine for Sense should be simple.

 Engines implement a basic Engine API and include a `sense` entry in the module's `package.json` file.
 Full details are below.
 The `examples` folder includes